brainstormforce/wp-spectra/readme.txt

 == Changelog ==

-* Fix: Post grid - In the editor the Read more button border radius is not working when hover.

 = 2.0.14 - THURSDAY, 13th OCTOMBER 2022 =
 * Improvement: Container - Equal height setting in Parent container.
 * Improvement: Post Block - Woo Commerce Products (CPT) not getting in post Type.